Recreation & Park Administration Program

 Natural Resource Emphasis

-The Natural Resource Emphasis prepares students to manage large parks, resource areas and visitor facilities.
-Planning and management of land and water resources within private and public park and natural resource management organizations to provide outdoor recreation opportunities for constituents are emphasized.
+The Natural Resource Emphasis prepares students to manage large parks, natural areas, and associated visitor facilities.
+Planning and management of land and water resources to provide outdoor recreation opportunities.

 The matrix below is a sample plan for all coursework required for this program.